Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 Which was technically a breach of *several* interstellar treaties, but the Great Father had ordered it, so it was so.
 Trrrk’k knew the truth, the *Rage’s* crew knew the truth, and they were the only ones who *needed* to know.

-The trip so far had been...mixed.
+The trip so far had been... mixed.
 Every comms synchronization had come with a burst of new Hunter reports.
 People were dying by the thousands out there, on remote stations, outposts and facilities.
 But this was the main arterial tradelane linking Gaoian space - the Hunters’ most successful predators - and the Great Houses, who were easily the most militant and Hunter-savvy of the Dominion species.

 In other words, a hard enough target that all the slaughter was happening *somewhere else.* A small fast blip on spacial distortion sensors *might* have been a Swarmship at high warp, scouting the border territories for easy pickings, but other than that the journey had been uneventful.
 A litany of death from other places, but uneventful.